BilalTaner/valorant-fetch/README.md

 (async() => {

 let data = await valorant.getMap('split')
-console.log(example) // Returns the split information as objects console.log(example.photos)// Returns the split photos as an array in the object
+console.log(data) // Returns the split information as objects console.log(data.photos)// Returns the split photos as an array in the object

 })()
 ````